A unified recipe for deriving (time-uniform) PAC-Bayes bounds: PAC-Bayes Bounds via Submartingales

-\fi \end{proposition}
+\end{proposition}

 Let us consider for a moment attempting to give an anytime-valid version of the above result using the machinery from Section~\ref{sec:supermart_bounds}.
-One would need to guarantee that the nonnegative process $P_t(\theta) = \exp\big\{\lambda\vp(\E_{\rho} \hR_n(\theta),\E_{\rho}\risk(\theta)) - \log \E_{\rho}\E_\dist\exp(\lambda\vp(\hR_t(\theta),\risk(\theta))\big\}$ is upper bounded by a supermartingale.
-Since $\vp$ may not be linear, however, one cannot write this as a product of exponential terms.
+One would need to guarantee that the nonnegative process $P_t(\theta) = \exp\big\{\lambda\vp(\E_{\rho} \hR_n(\theta),\E_{\rho}\risk(\theta)) - \log \E_{\nu}\E_\dist\exp(\lambda\vp(\hR_t(\theta),\risk(\theta))\big\}$ is upper bounded by a supermartingale.
+Since $\vp$ may not be linear, however, one cannot write this as a product of exponential terms, thereby making it difficult to write $\E[P_t(\theta)|\F_{t-1}]$ in terms of $P_{t-1}(\theta)$.
 We thus require a different approach.
 Interestingly, one can show that convex functions acting on the empirical risk are reverse submartingales with respect to an appropriate filtration, which we define below.
 From here, Ville's inequality for reverse submartingales (Lemma~\ref{lem:ville_submartingales}) will provide us with an anytime version of Proposition~\ref{prop:fixed-time-convex}.